vpelletier/python-smartcard-app-openpgp/README.rst

   - it may allow access to unexpected pieces of data
-  - cryptographic functions may contain bugs making decryption either impossible or trivial to an attacker
+  - cryptographic functions may contain bugs making decryption either impossible to one in posession of the decryption key, or trivial to one not in posession of the decryption key.

 - it may support weak cryptographic algorithms (weak hashes, weak elliptic curves, ...)